Anahit Manasyan: Other information

-Anahit Manasyan is the author and co-author of 11 monographs, 4 manuals and more than 7 dozen scientific articles, which were published by prestigious Armenian and international publishing houses (including in Great Britain, Germany, Poland, Lithuania, Latvia, Bosnia and Herzegovina, Russia, Ukraine, Moldova, Belarus).
+Anahit Manasyan is the author and co-author of 11 monographs, 4 manuals and more than 84 scientific articles, which were published by prestigious Armenian and international publishing houses (including in Great Britain, Germany, Poland, Lithuania, Latvia, Bosnia and Herzegovina, Russia, Ukraine, Moldova, Belarus).

 As an expert, she has participated in the preparation of opinions, researches, and guidelines on numerous issues by various international organizations (OECD, Council of Europe, UN, etc.), and has given lectures during several international seminars and in several foreign scientific and educational institutions (including: in Georgia, Hungary, Ukraine).